 This online app is useful if you want to improve your writing, and, save time when editing blog posts in the future.
 Click here to check out the Hemmingway App.

 #12 Byword (App)

-A simple and clutter-free writing app for iOS and Mac OS.
+A simple and distractive-free writing app for iOS and Mac OS.

 The only app I actually depend on for writing blog content.
 Check out the Byword App here.

-OK so that’s it for now, I’ll be updating this post in the future when I find more cool tools for boosting blogging productivity.
+Right, that’s it for now.
+I’ll be updating this post in the future when I find more wonderful tools and apps for boosting blogging productivity.

 For now, though, make good use of these.